-As Director of Security, Trust, and Privacy for Google Apps Engineering, Suzanne Frey knows these topics well.
+As Director of Security, Trust, and Privacy for G Suite Engineering, Suzanne Frey knows these topics well.
 In her 10 years at Google, Frey has championed strategic engineering decisions and programs across the company from infrastructure, to products and policies.
 Here, Frey shares what she thinks CISOs should expect from cloud service providers and how they can address CISOs’ concerns over data protection and more.
 In a nutshell, choosing the right cloud service provider is not only about bulletproof data security, it’s also very much about secure innovation.

 Q: How does Google approach security?